eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository.md

 }
 ```

-Of course, it will not always be necessary to use a ValueFactory to create IRIs.
+Of course, it will not always be necessary to create IRI objects.
 In practice, you will find that you quite often retrieve existing IRIs from the repository (for example, by evaluating a query) and then use those values to add new statements.
 Also, for several well-knowns vocabularies we can simply reuse the predefined constants found in the org.eclipse.rdf4j.model.vocabulary package, and using the ModelBuilder utility you can very quickly create collections of statements without ever touching a ValueFactory.

 Retrieving statements works in a very similar way.
 One way of retrieving statements we have already seen actually: we can get a GraphQueryResult containing statements by evaluating a graph query.
 However, we can also use direct method calls to retrieve (sets of) statements.
 For example, to retrieve all statements about Alice, we could do: